 In no particular order…

 1c: Security deposit disputes.
 Private landlords never have the fully systemized approach needed to make a “slam dunk” security deposit claim.
 Going into the property just prior to possession and documenting every square inch, documenting equipment, documenting the apparent age of wear items such as carpet and paint… these are par for the course with professionals.
 At move out, we seek out dirt or damage and document the move out condition.
 Anything we claim is 100% verifiable and provable in a court of law.
 We’ve been there and we know what the judges will be looking for.
 The traditional “walk through checklist” most landlords use, results in them being sued in small claims court for treble (read: triple) damages.
-That’s right, for every dollar claimed, landlords have to pay back $3 when they lose in court.
+That’s right, for every $1 claimed, landlords have to pay back $3 when they lose in court.
 These are just a small picture of the legal issues involved with managing rental property!

 4. Systems, technology, and one-stop shopping.
 Professional property managers make all the documentation associated with owning a rental property conveniently accessible and easy to find and understand.
-Monthly statements of income and expenses, notifications of any maintenance underway, notification of lease renewals, constant feedback on the status of showings and marketing efforts and year-end statements and 1099’s.
+Monthly statements of income and expenses, notifications of any maintenance underway, notification of lease renewals, constant feedback on the status of showings and marketing efforts, and year-end statements and 1099’s.
 It’s all part of the service, and it allows the landlord to relax and check on their property as often or as infrequently as they would like.
 Take a vacation and enjoy the direct deposit of your rental funds into your bank account without any action needed from you.

 With a professional property manager as part of your Team, the next opportunity to buy a great rental property could be right around the corner.
-Property managers know when other landlords are selling their rental properties, before they are even listed.
+Property managers know when other landlords are selling their rental properties before they are even listed, and they can present that opportunity to buy another rental before it hits the market.
 The property manager will know a LOT about the property, too!
-The property manager will have detailed maintenance history, will know what the property rents for and even what the neighbors and HOA are like.
-There is simply no substitue for having a professional property manager feeding you data on the best rentals to buy, the ones to avoid, and helping you grow your portfolio of investment properties.
+The property manager will have detailed maintenance history, will know what the property rents for, and even what the neighbors and HOA are like.
+There is simply no substitute for having a professional property manager feeding you data on the best rentals to buy, the ones to avoid, and helping you grow your portfolio of investment properties.